Date Approved: 14/03/2019

 - discussion and feedback;

-The Service Manager shall always consider actions to prevent recurrence.
+The Director of Charitable Operations shall always consider actions to prevent recurrence.
 These may include changes to procedures, staff training and feedback to contractors.

-In exceptional circumstances upon approval from the relevant Service Manager, The Enterprise Homes Group may offer compensation in the form of a goodwill gesture such as a gift of flowers.
+In exceptional circumstances upon approval from the Director of Charitable Operations, The Enterprise Homes Group may offer compensation in the form of a goodwill gesture such as a gift of flowers.
 Such a gesture does not imply acceptance, guilt, or responsibility for the complaint.

 A complaint should be made within 3 months of the service being delivered or requested.